Chapter

 your own question,” Bodil commented.
 She had been tending our pot and

-seemed satisfied as she pulled it off the fire and divvied the contents
+seemed satisfied as she pulled it off the fire and divvied its contents

 into fire-blackened bowls.